-31 May Ten fintech recommendations to the Dutch Government
+31 May Ten fintech recommendations for the Dutch Government

-Economy 4.0 is the term that was given to the changing economic circumstances which will define the 21st century.
-Ever spiralling digitization, automation and robotization will change the nature of labour demand, requiring fewer employees and a different skillset for those who remain in employment.
-The rising temperatures caused by a changing climate will have to be addressed, for which a durable and sustainable economy is required.
-All these developments will have a sincere impact on Dutch society and its workforce, but also every business sector in itself.
+Economy 4.0 is the term that was given to the changing economic circumstances that will define the twenty-first century.
+Growing digitisation, automation and robotisation will change the nature of labour demand, requiring fewer employees and a different skill set for those who remain in employment.
+Rising temperatures caused by a changing climate will have to be addressed, for which a durable and sustainable economy is required.
+All these developments will have a sincere impact on Dutch society and its workforce, but also on every business sector.

-The report from Vermeend addresses these issues by looking closer at the following five defining aspects of economy 4.0, and has received support from both the Dutch Banking Association (NVB) and the Dutch Association of Insurers.
-All parties have called upon the next government to address to points made in the consultative report summarized below:
+The report from Vermeend addresses these issues by looking more closely at the following five defining aspects of economy 4.0, and has received support from both the Dutch Banking Association (NVB) and the Dutch Association of Insurers.
+All parties have called upon the next government to address to points made in the consultative report.